Sebastian-Simek/work-shop-organizer-from-scratch/README.md

     -   What needs to live in a persistence layer?
 -   Is there some state we need to initialize?
 -   Ask: should any of this work be abstracted into functions? (i.e., is the work complicated? can it be resused?)

+#1
+    make Supabase tables:
+        add 'dummy' entries for workshops
+        foreign key on workshop ids and tie to participants

+    Make new pages
+        create page:
+        add form and inputs/button/select to add users generate select from Supabase table

+        Display page:
+        add render functions to display workshops with participants add click handler to delete users on each div